seandstewart/typical/README.md

 flavor of annotation, leaving it to the developer to determine the appropriate action.

+## Updates

 _New in version 1.1.0:_ `typing.Optional` and `typing.ClassVar` are now
 supported.

+_New in version 1.2.0:_ Values set to annotated attributes are automagically resolved.

+_New in version 1.3.0:_
+1. Custom coercers may now be registered, e.g.:
+    ```python
+    import typic

+    class MyCustomClass:

+        def __init__(self, value):
+            self.value = value

+        @classmethod
+        def factory(cls, value):
+            return cls(value)

+    def custom_class_coercer(value, annotation: MyCustomClass):
+        return annotation.factory(value)

+    def ismycustomclass(obj) -> bool:
+        return obj is MyCustomClass

+    typic.register(custom_class_coercer, ismycustomclass)
+    ```

+2. Squashed a few bugs:
+   -  Nested calls of `Coercer.coerce_value` didn't account for values that didn't need coercion.
+This sometimes broke evaluation, and definitely resulted in sub-optimal type resolution performance.
+   -  In the final attempt to coerce a custom class, calling `typic.evals.safe_eval` could reveal that a value is null.
+In this case, we should respect whether the annotation was optional.
+   -  Sometimes people are using a version of PyYAML that's older than 5.1.
+We should support that.

 ## Documentation